-Despite the university’s restriction on travel, I have assessed the risk and still want to travel out of province for my winter 2021 work term.
+Despite the university’s restriction on travel, I have assessed the risk and still want to travel out of province for my work term.
 What are the implications?

 Students in co-operative education programs must consult with their unit’s dean or department head to determine whether or not travel can take place without affecting the health and safety of the student.

-I have confirmed an out-of-province work term for winter 2021.
+I have confirmed an out-of-province work term.
 Will I still be able to start this work term on time?

 All university related travel (including international, outside the province and to Labrador) has been suspended until further notice, this includes relocation for co-operative education work terms and internships.
 Students should keep open communication with their employers and the co-op office to explore options to work remotely while restrictions are ongoing.
 Specific questions related to your out-of-province spring work term should be discussed directly with your coordinator/co-op office.
 Updated March 18, 2021.

-Would it be possible to start my work term remotely should the travel restrictions continue into the winter 2021 semester?
+Would it be possible to start my work term remotely should the travel restrictions continue?

 Discuss this option with your employer and your co-op office.